ibdgc/id-search/README.md

 ### Description

 The companion querying tool for the IBDGC ID association database (https://github.com/ibdgc/ibdgc-db).
-Features of this application were forked from a subset of the ibdgc-db codebase for the sake of simplification by separating less restricted query access from more restricted database provisioning.
+Features of this application were forked from a subset of the ibdgc-db codebase for the sake of simplification.
+This allowed for the separation of the less restricted query access from the more restricted database provisioning.
 Functionality maintained here generally revolves around the `lookup` command.

 ### Installation